-Metric Estimate used in the assessment Minimum plausible value Maximum plausible value Justification Trend Likely contractin assessment ident extent and qualit g due to climate in tified a continuing y of habitat for this npacts.
-The IUCN decline in area, s species.
+Metric Estimate used in the assessment Minimum plausible value Maximum plausible value Justification Extent of occurrence 48.0 km2 Based on that used in the IUCN assessment (Peters & Woods, 2022).
+Trend Contracting (mos st likely due to clin nate impacts).
+The IUCN assessment identified a continuing decline in area, extent and quality of habitat for this species (Peters & Woods, 2022) Area of Occupancy 48.0 km2 Based on that used in the IUCN assessment (Peters & Woods, 2022).
+Trend assessment ident g due to climate in tified a continuing y of habitat for thi decline in area, This information was provided in the IUCN assessment (Peters & Woods, 2022).
+Number of subpopulations 1 Only one population is known to occur in the waters surrounding Lord Howe Island to a depth of 10 m.
+Trend Only 1 population, however the number of individuals is likely decreasing due to a decline in area, extent and quality of habitat.
 This information was provided in the IUCN assessment (Peters & Woods, 2022).
-Number of subpopulations 1 Only one population is known to occur in the waters surrounding Lord Howe Island to a depth of 10 m.
-Trend Only 1 population individuals is like area, extent and Only 1 population, however the number of individuals is likely decreasing due to a decline in area, extent and quality of habitat.This information was provided in the IUCN assessment (Peters & Woods, 2022).
-Basis of assessment of subpopulation number This information was provided in the IUCN assessment (Peters & Woods, 2022).
+Basis of assessment of subpopulation number This information was provided in t he IUCN assessme nt (Peters & Woods, 2022).
 No. locations 1 Lord Howe Island to a depth of 10 m (Peters & Woods, 2022).
-Trend Number of indivi contracting. nber of individuals in the population is likely tracting.
-As provided by Peters & Woods (2022).
+Trend Number of individuals in the population is likely contracting.As provided by Peters & Woods (2022).
 Basis of assessment of location number The IUCN assessment published in 2021 was used to inform this assessment.
 Only 1 location was identified to cover the distribution of this species which is the water surrounding Lord Howe Island to a depth of 10 m (Peters & Woods, 2022), which could all be affected by a single marine heatwave event.
 Fragmentation Only found at 1 location, and only recorded from intertidal and shallow subtidal calcium carbonate reefs (Peters & Woods, 2022) which occur around the coastline of Lord Howe island but are fragmented by basalt coastline, soft sediment, deep nearshore waters, and other habitat types.
 There is no evidence to suggest that fragmentation is occurring for the species around Lord Howe Island.
-Fluctuations No fluctuations in species abundance have been observed.
+Fluctuations No fluctuations in n species abundan ce have been obse ved.